Finding Fryston was an exciting 2 year local history Community Research Project financed by the Heritage Lottery Fund

 LEGACY OF THE PROJECT

-The Project, which is supported by the Heritage Lottery Fund and North Yorkshire Historic Environmental Records Office, was fully recorded and presented locally in April 2017.
-We have been invited to speak again at The Yorkshire Symposium of the Council for British in November 2017.
+The Project, which was supported by the Heritage Lottery Fund and North Yorkshire Historic Environmental Records Office, was fully recorded and presented locally in April 2017 and to the Yorkshire Branch of the Council for British in November 2017.
 Reports will lodged and archived at the NYHR Office Northallerton.

-We have completed two of the three legacy elements of the Project.
-In April we unveiled 3 display banners illustrating some aspects of the role played by St Wilfrid’s Church in the development of Monk Fryston.
-More recently, in early August four new Heritage Information Boards were erected at strategic locations around the village providing an overview of more aspects of village history.
+We have now completed the three legacy elements of the Project.
+In April 2017 we unveiled 3 display banners illustrating some aspects of the role played by St Wilfrid’s Church in the development of Monk Fryston which was followed in early August by four new Heritage Information Boards.
+These were erected at strategic locations around the village and provide an overview of more aspects of village history.

-Shortly the third legacy element, will be put in place when we create a mini museum in Monk Fryston Hall, displaying a selected artefacts discovered during the excavation.
+The third legacy element, a mini museum in Monk Fryston Hall, displaying a selected artefacts discovered during the excavation was opened in November 2017.

-Hopefully, very soon, as a result of the Finding Fryston project, visitors will be able to enjoy a more informative visit and have a better appreciation and understanding of our ancient village and how it originated on the borderlands of the Vale of York.
+As a result of the Finding Fryston project, residents and visitors can enjoy an informative tour and leave with a better appreciation and understanding of our ancient village and how it originated on the borderlands of the Vale of York.
 Similarly, residents will know how the village evolved and have a deeper understanding of why the village is so attractive.
-It does have a long history and unique heritage and others will be able to recall their involvement in discovering it.
-For participants the Finding Fryston Project may have represented the start of a new hobby or the fulfillment of a lifetime's desire to do some history or archaeology
+It does have a long history and unique heritage whilst others will be able to recall their involvement in discovering it.
+For participants the Finding Fryston Project may have represented the start of a new hobby or the fulfilment of a lifetime's desire to do some history or archaeology

 Whether you are an experienced enthusiast or a beginner, you can take part in our Project.